Drug And Alcohol Addiction In Los Angeles, California

-Neighborhoods of Los Angeles
+Neighborhoods Of Los Angeles

 Los Angeles is a sprawling city made up of numerous neighborhoods and surrounding suburbs.
 While some of these areas are not technically part of the city of Los Angeles, they have quality rehabs that are merely a short drive from downtown.

-Should I Travel Outside of LA for Treatment?
+Should I Travel Outside Of LA For Treatment?

-Drug Abuse in Los Angeles
+Drug Abuse In Los Angeles

-As is true of many major cities in the U.S., substance abuse has been a common struggle in Los Angeles for decades.
+As is true of many major cities in the US, substance abuse has been a common struggle in Los Angeles for decades.
 The city’s proximity to the Mexican border may be in part to blame, as it makes LA a prime location for Central and South American drug traffickers to transport and distribute illicit substances.

 In low-income neighborhoods of South Los Angeles, the enduring lure of the cheap, potent drug ‘has changed the architecture of the community,’ in the words of Los Angeles Police Department Assistant Chief Earl Paysinger.
 The crack epidemic rolled through some lives like a wildfire and burned slowly through others over years.
 Crack steered fathers to jail, lured mothers into the streets and left children to raise themselves in neighborhoods bristling with despair and anger.
 Their families and communities were left scorched and in many cases, still smoldering.

-Addiction and Drug Abuse Statistics in LA
+Addiction And Drug Abuse Statistics In LA

-Addiction Treatment Services in LA
+Addiction Treatment Services In LA